luvaas/wuf/angularcomponents-README.md

 Creating An Angular Library Component
 -------------------------------------------------------
-All WUF library components, including Angular components, are created and added inside the @anviltech/web-ui-framework repository at: [https://github.com/anvil-open-software/wuf](https://github.com/anvil-open-software/wuf)
+All WUF library components, including Angular components, are created and added inside the @anviltech/wuf repository at: [https://github.com/anvil-open-software/wuf](https://github.com/anvil-open-software/wuf)

-Clone the @anviltech/web-ui-framework to your local machine.
+Clone the @anviltech/wuf repo to your local machine.
 Be sure to follow the setup instructions at [https://github.com/anvil-open-software/wuf/blob/master/README.md](https://github.com/anvil-open-software/wuf/blob/master/README.md).

 ### Name the Library Component
 Our component naming convention follows this format: